The Pros and Cons of UNC

 The small town of Chapel Hill, North Carolina consistently ranks as one of the best college towns in America, with lots of cultural and nightlife options, and it’s all easily walkable from campus.

-Research Triangle Park (20 minutes away) is the largest research park in America, with over 300 companies specializing in tech, pharmaceuticals, energy, environmental science, and more, offering students unparalleled access to internships and jobs.
+Research Triangle Park (located a 20 minute drive from campus) is the largest research park in America, with over 300 companies specializing in tech, pharmaceuticals, energy, environmental science, and more, offering students unparalleled access to internships and jobs.

 The basketball fandom at UNC is legendary: the Tar Heels are one of the most iconic teams in college history, and students and locals rally together to support their stars in Dean Dome where everyone bleeds Carolina Blue.

-UNC is a world leader in medical research, particularly in areas including HIV/AIDS treatment and prevention, genomics, global public health disparities, addiction, neurobiology, AI in pharmacology, and COVID-19.
+UNC is a world leader in medical research, including areas such as: HIV/AIDS treatment and prevention, genomics, global public health disparities, addiction, neurobiology, AI in pharmacology, and COVID-19.

 UNC’s Kenan-Flagler undergraduate business programs is ranked Top 6 in the country, and the school hosts numerous job fairs throughout the year that connect employers with students seeking internships and jobs.